jogendra/JSButton/README.md

 ## License

-JSLabel is available under the MIT license.
+JSButton is available under the MIT license.
 See the LICENSE file for more info.